-Reference Power determination he deems non-representative on the past 13 months that will be discarded when determining a Nominal Reference Power that is not based on injection only.
+Reference Power determination voltage Delivery Points, can indicate which days he deems non-representative on the past 13 months that will be discarded when determining a Nominal Reference Power that is not based on injection only.
 Unsheddable Margin The minimum amount of power offtake that cannot be curtailed for the Delivery Point(s) concerned.